ucan-wg/ucan-community-web/src/routes/about/+page.md

 # About

-UCANs were originally created by [Brooklyn Zelenka](https://octodon.social/@expede) in 2019 as part of her work in creating a set of distributed data storage, authentication, and distributed computing protocols at [Fission](https://fission.codes).
+UCANs were originally created by [Brooklyn Zelenka](https://octodon.social/@expede) in 2019 as part of her work in creating a set of distributed data storage, authorization, and distributed computing protocols at [Fission](https://fission.codes).

 </div>